microsoft/vscode-docs/docs/remote/troubleshooting.md

 If an extension works on Debian 9+, Ubuntu 16.04+, or RHEL / CentOS 7+ remote SSH hosts, containers, or WSL, but fails on supported non-x86_64 hosts (for example, ARMv7l) or Alpine Linux containers, the extension may only include native code or runtimes that do not support these platforms.
 For example, the extensions may only include x86_64 compiled versions of native modules or runtimes.
 For Alpine Linux, the included native code or runtimes may not work due to [fundamental differences](https://wiki.musl-libc.org/functional-differences-from-glibc.html) between how `libc` is implemented in Alpine Linux (`musl`) and other distributions (`glibc`).

 **Resolution:**
 Extensions will need to opt-in to supporting these platforms by compiling / including binaries for these additional targets.
-It is important to note that some third party npm modules may also include native code that can cause this problem.
+It is important to note that some third-party npm modules may also include native code that can cause this problem.
 So, in some cases you may need to work with the npm module author to add additional compilation targets.
 See the [extension guide](api/advanced-topics/remote-extensions#supporting-non-x8664-hosts-or-alpine-linux-containers) for details.

 ### Extensions fail due to missing modules